lidofinance/docs/docs/integrations/aave/specification.md

 ```

-The aSTETH, similarly to regular aTokens, is a yield-generating token that is minted and burned upon deposits and withdraws in the LendingPool.
-The aSTETH value is pegged to the value of the corresponding deposited asset at a 1:1 ratio and can be safely stored, transferred, or traded.
-All interest collected by the aSTETH reserve (from rebasing and AAVE income) is distributed to aTokens holders directly by continuously increasing their wallet balance (in case of negative rebases of stETH it might decrease).
+The aSTETH, similarly to regular aTokens, is a rewards-generating token that is minted and burned upon deposits and withdraws in the LendingPool.
+The aSTETH value is pegged to the value of the corresponding deposited token at a 1:1 ratio and can be safely stored, transferred, or traded.
+All interest collected by the aSTETH reserve (from rebasing and AAVE rewards) is distributed to aTokens holders directly by continuously increasing their wallet balance (in case of negative rebases of stETH it might decrease).

 The aSTETH implementation guarantees the following always ensured: